FreeCAD/FreeCAD-documentation/wiki/Part_API.md

 #### <img src="images/Type_enum.svg" style="width:16px;"> Precision

-This is the Type class
+This is the Precision class